ChicagoBoss/ChicagoBoss/README.md

 *Routes*.
 By default, Chicago Boss uses the same routing conventions as Ruby on Rails (`/controller/action/id`).
-You can customize the routes and provide a base URL in the routes.config file.
-Of course, most routing occurs with the pattern- matching controller logic, e.g.
+You can customize the routes and provide a base URL in the priv/application.routes file.
+Of course, most routing occurs with the pattern-matching controller logic, e.g.

     posts('GET', ["category", Category]) ->
         ...

+You can then generate URLs to match controller patterns in your templates like
+so:

+    {% url action="posts" category="some category" %}

 *Email*.
 Chicago Boss ships with a miniature MVC for sending multipart emails.
 Emails can be templated with ErlyDTL, and it is easy to provide plain-text and